WarriorRocker/node-red-contrib-wio-seeed/README.md

 | Grove OLED 128x64 | GroveOLED12864 | string |

 ### wio-event
-This node contains many Wio events and an option for returning th full JSON response or switched input for the parsed output.
+This node contains many Wio events and an option for returning the full JSON response or switched input for the parsed output.

 | Name | Module | Parsed Value | Description |
 | --- | --- | --- | --- |